dangduc/dangduc.github.com/_posts/2011-10-11-what-the-shell.md

 ## ps

-Have a program/process that you cannot kill by using the GUI (ie clicking ‘close’ with mouse)? pipe ps‘s plaintext output to grep.
+Have a program/process that you cannot kill by using the GUI (ie clicking ‘close’ with mouse)?
+Pipe ps‘s plaintext output to grep.
 Give the name of the process as a string argument.
 In the following example, I pass 'stupid process'.

 {% highlight bash %}
 duc@com:~$ ps aux | grep 'stupid process'